dnsimmons/mongodb-querybuilder/README.md

 ### Basic Examples

-Let's connect to the MongoDb database "`acmeco`" and fetch some data from the "`products`" collection.
+Let's connect to the MongoDB database "`example`" and fetch some data from the "`products`" collection.

 		$DB = new QueryBuilder('example');